minhaz1217/devops-notes/46. wildcard certificate in nginx proxy manager/README.md

 ## Check that the file has been generated successfully and **copy the content**
 `cat nginx_meta`

-## Now go into the nginx proxy manager sqlite.
+## Now go into the nginx proxy manager sqlite
-** In my case the db is located in the `~/database/nginx_proxymanager` location `sudo sqlite3 database/nginx_proxymanager/database.sqlite`
+** In my case the db is located in the `~/database/nginx_proxymanager` location and mounted in the NPM using volume `sudo sqlite3 database/nginx_proxymanager/database.sqlite`

 ## Paste the db string that you copied in here.
-**if you already have an entry here, you can delete the entry using
+**if you already have an entry here, you can delete the entry using or if it throws `Error: UNIQUE constraint failed: certificate.id`

 `select * from "main"."certificate";`